turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/5_platform_apis.md

 #### Transactions and Web Service Requests

-With plug-ins, it is the execution context that maintains the execution context.
+With plug-ins, the execution context that maintains the transaction context.
 External requests with web services will create a pipeline with transaction handling but the transaction will close once the response is returned.
-In this scenario, there are two messages that may be used to perform multiple actions within a single request:
+In this scenario, there are two methods that may be used to perform multiple actions within a single request:

 ##### ExecuteMultiple